yubarajkalathoki/csit-ajp/path-and-classpath.md

 ### What is the difference between `PATH` and `CLASSPATH`?

 * CLASSPATH: Classpath is an environment variable which is used by the Java compiler to find the path, of classes. ie .class files.
 In J2EE we give the path of jar files.
-Example: To connect mysql database from our java program we need `mysql-connector.jar` and to run our program we must add this jar file location in classpath variable.
+Example: To connect mysql database from our java program we need to use `mysql-connector.jar` and we must add this jar file's fully qualified name as value in classpath variable otherwise our program will not execute successfully.

 * PATH: Path is an environment variable which is used by the operating system to find the executables.
 Example: